reflectoring/reflectoring.github.io/content/blog/2023/2024-02-11-use-cases-for-java-records.md

 One of the key advantages of records is their ability to create simple data objects without the need for writing extensive boilerplate code.
 With records, we can define the structure of our data concisely and straightforwardly.

 ### Immutability by Default
-Java records are immutable by default, meaning that once we create a record, we cannot modify its fields.
+Java records are [immutable](https://reflectoring.io/java-immutables/) by default, meaning that once we create a record, we cannot modify its fields.
 This immutability ensures data integrity and makes it easier to reason about the state of the objects.

+{{% warning title="A Note on Immutability" %}}
+Records ensure the immutability of their components by making all components provided in the constructor final.
+However, if a record contains a *mutable* object, for example an `ArrayList` this object itself can be modified.
+Furthermore, records can contain mutable *static* fields.
+{{% /warning %}}

 ### Conciseness and Readability
 Java records offer a more concise and readable syntax compared to traditional Java classes.
 The streamlined syntax of records allows us to define our data fields and their types in a compact and visually appealing way, making it easier to understand and maintain our code.